Skip to content

 Organisational purpose

-For the future: identify areas for improvement in safeguarding the organisation’s aims, through the structured review of the organisation’s strategy and performance effectiveness.
+For the future: continue to support the organisation’s aims, through the ongoing review of the organisation’s strategy and performance effectiveness, at Main Board meetings showing flexibility and creative thinking where necessary

 Leadership